 You do not need to list exhibitors separately.
-You may record several exhibits that relate to the same learning need code as one event on your Step 2: Activity Log.
+You may record several exhibits that relate to the same performance indicator as one event on your Activity Log.

 Virtual, online exhibits may be awarded up to 1 CPEU, provided the exhibit is organized around a single, dietetics-related topic; provides a certificate of completion for participants; and contains a minimum of 25 links or pages of text for review.